How to Prevent Heat Marks on Heat Sensitive Textiles

 Since we’ve lowered the temperature we need to increase the amount of time the material receives heat.
 This will help fully set the heat transfer vinyl.
 StripFlock® typically takes 15-20 seconds so I pressed for 25-30 seconds.
 StripFlock requires you to wait until the carrier sheet is cool before peeling it.
 You’ll feel some resistance as you peel.
 That’s normal due to the fuzzy texture releasing from the pressure sensitive carrier.

-We always recommend a heat transfer cover sheet for all your presses.
+We always recommend using a heat transfer cover sheet for all your presses.
 However this heat barrier is especially important when pressing heat sensitive materials.
 Heat transfer cover sheets offer delicate textiles a layer of protection from the hot upper platen.
-If you don’t have a cover sheet you can use parchment paper or the shiny side of multipurpose paper.
+If you’re working with an especially sensitive fabric, you may want to use parchment paper as your cover sheet since it releases heat the quickest.
+If you don’t have a non-stick cover sheet or parchment paper then you can use shiny side of multipurpose paper or a clean, cotton pressing cloth.

 If you have any questions about this post please leave them in the comments!